 Things you need to know before your visit:

 We ask that you respect this beautiful spot.
-Please use the litter bins provided or take your litter home with you.
+Please use the litter bins provided or take your litter and recycling home with you.
 Thank you.